cdktf/cdktf-provider-cloudflare/docs/spectrumApplication.csharp.md

 - *Type:* string

-The port configuration at Cloudflare's edge. e.g. `tcp/22`.
+The port configuration at Cloudflare's edge.

+May specify a single port, for example `"tcp/1000"`, or a range of ports, for example `"tcp/1000-2000"`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/spectrum_application#protocol SpectrumApplication#protocol}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/spectrum_application#protocol SpectrumApplication#protocol}

 ---